Election 2020 Maryland voter guide: What to know | WTOP

 Maryland has urged voters to vote by mail this year because of the COVID-19 pandemic, and more than 1.6 million Marylanders have requested mail-in ballots.

-As of Oct.
-23, more than 861,000 mail-in ballot have been received by the board of elections.
+As of Nov.
+1, more than 1.3 million mail-in ballots have been received by the board of elections.

 If you still have your mail-in ballot at home, here’s what you should know: